Cusco City Tours

 - What you should know: if you are looking for a family tour, this is the one.

-- What the tour may include: shuttle service to and from your hotel.
-Professional guide service.
-Horse rental.
-Saddles, muleteer and helmets.
+- What the tour includes: transportation service to and from your hotel, professional guide service and everything related to the horses.

 5. Sacsayhuaman Fortress Tour

-Delve into the impressive Inca architecture at the Sacsayhuaman Archaeological Park, at 3700 meters above sea level, located just 2 kilometers north of Cusco's Main Square.
+Delve into the impressive Inca architecture at the Sacsayhuaman Archaeological Park, at 3700 meters above sea level, located just 2 kilometers north of Cuzco's Main Square.

-During your visit you will walk through the main points of the park such as the Puka Pukara Tower, Los Torreones, Tambomachay and Qenqo.
-And is that with an area of over 3000 hectares, in the "place where the falcon is satiated", Quechua name for "Sacsayhuaman", there is much to explore, to the point that archaeologists are still trying to reach a consensus about the use that had the park.
+During your visit you walk through the main points of the park, which has an extension of more than 3000 hectares.
+There is much to explore, to the point that archaeologists are still trying to reach a consensus about the use the park had.

-On the one hand, it is believed to be a monumental fortress surrounded by mountains in a strategic point in the area.
+On the one hand, it is believed to be a monumental fortress surrounded by mountains at a strategic point in the area.
 Others point to a ceremonial site where the Inti Raymi Festival, the ritual of worship to Inti, the Sun God, is celebrated every June 24.
-What is certain is that for the Inca Trail this park is key.

 Details of interest